CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

 1. Log in to [Biowulf](https://hpc.nih.gov/docs/connect.html).

-2. Go to the `/data` partition of Biowulf. eg:
+2. Go to the `/data` partition of Biowulf.
+For example:

    1. Run the following command:

       ```cd /data/$USER/export```

-   2. Export it to the `$MEMSURFER_INSTALL` variable. e.g.:
+   2. Export it to the `$MEMSURFER_INSTALL` variable.
+For example:

       ```export MEMSURFER_INSTALL=$(pwd)```

-   You will likely need to do this on Biowulf or Helix, i.e., not from a compute node, where GitHub access is limited.
+   You will likely need to do this on Biowulf or Helix, that is, not from a compute node, where GitHub access is limited.

 3. Clone this repository: